 Can’t Find Nagaimo?

-- Peel and slice nagaimo into ½ inch (1.3 cm) thickness.
+- Peel and slice 2½ inches nagaimo/yamaimo (mountain yam) ½ inch (1.3 cm) thick.
 Some of you may feel itchy by touching nagaimo.
-If you're not sure, wear kitchen gloves to protect your skin.
+If you‘re not sure, wear kitchen gloves to protect your skin.
 Once you peel, nagaimo gets very slimy, so be careful.

-- When the sauce gets thicken and nagaimo has nice char like this, turn off the heat and serve.
-Just like in the Midnight Diner episode, I serve this dish with mizuna.
+- When the sauce gets thicken and the nagaimo has a nice char, turn off the heat and serve.
+Just like in the Midnight Diner episode, I serve this dish with mizuna (Japanese mustard green).